HakimBe/fancy-counter/README.md

-# react-ts-vite
+# fancy counter

-simple react app using typescript and running under vite.
+simple incremental counter to use when you are borred :)